The French Capital in a Nutshell: 24 Hours in Paris

 • 10:00 - 11:30 AM: 🎨 Brunch at Au Cadet de Gascogne in Montmartre, the bohemian district (1 hr 30 min)

-• 11:50 AM - 12:00 PM: 🙏 Snap a photo of Notre-Dame while the interior is under construction (10 min)
+• 11:50 AM - 12:00 PM: 🙏 Snap a photo of the medieval Catholic cathedral, Notre-Dame (10 min)

-• 12:10 - 12:35 PM: 📚 Curl up with a good book in Shakespeare and Company (25 min)
+• 12:10 - 12:35 PM: 📚 Curl up with a good book inside Shakespeare and Company (25 min)

 • 12:35 - 1:45 PM: 🛍️ Stroll down the Latin Quarter and shop on St. Germain (1 hr 10 min)